Colfiorito

 Park History

-The park was established in 1995, with the marsh achieving Ramsar Convention designation as a wetland of international importance.
-The park's creation followed growing awareness of the wetland's ecological significance and threats from agricultural drainage, water extraction, and intensification of farming practices.
+The park was established in 1995 under Regional Law LR 9 of 3 March 1995.
+[1] The Palude di Colfiorito had already been designated a Ramsar Convention wetland of international importance in 1976, nearly two decades before the park's creation, underscoring the marsh's long-recognized ecological significance.
+The park's creation followed growing awareness of threats from agricultural drainage, water extraction, and intensification of farming practices.
 Management focuses on maintaining the hydrological regime critical for the marsh ecosystem while supporting the continuation of traditional low-intensity agriculture including lentil production.
 The 1997 earthquakes caused significant infrastructure damage but ultimately did not compromise the marsh ecosystem.

 Major Trails And Attractions